remnrem/luna-doc/docs/ref/clustering.md

 ![img](../img/exe4.png){width="100%"}

-This points to a a constant electrical line noise artifact (the horizontal streak across the top of the spectrogram) which is amplified during the window from epoch 200 to 300.
+This points to a constant electrical line noise artifact (the horizontal streak across the top of the spectrogram) which is amplified during the window from epoch 200 to 300.
 As a proof-of-principle, if we first band-pass filtered the signal prior to clustering: